Jailed for a video mocking Egypt’s president, director Shady Habash dies in custody

 “I need your support so that I don’t die,” Habash wrote.

-His funeral took place Saturday, said his lawyer.
+His funeral took place Saturday, his lawyer said.
 Gamal remains behind bars.

 Heba Farouk Mahfouz contributed to this report.